Vodafone helps UK's FTSE post a second day of gains

 “Vodafone’s a quality stock.
 Why wouldn’t you buy them?” said Campbell-Gray.

-A bounce back in emerging market currencies proved supportive to the likes of Unilever and SABMiller , which have big EM exposure.
-For a list of European blue-chips with the most exposure to emerging markets:

-And, with much of the market focus on Friday’s U.S. jobs report, investors took heart from a better-than-expected report on U.S. weekly initial jobless claims.

-One cause for concern is that the earnings picture overall remains mixed, underscored by a warning from AstraZeneca warning that it has another difficult year ahead in the face of generic competition for its popular heartburn and ulcer drug Nexium.
+The overall earnings picture, however, remains mixed.
+AstraZeneca warned it has another difficult year ahead in the face of generic competition for its popular heartburn and ulcer drug Nexium.

 Its shares dropped 2.1 percent, the biggest drag on the UK benchmark.
 The loss trimmed the drugmaker’s advance this year to around 6 percent, as analysts flagged a likely downgrade to the consensus forecast for its 2014 earnings.